dairiki/inkex-bh/README.md

 ## What’s Here?

-Currently there are three extensions.
+Currently there are four extensions.

 ### Count Symbols